ginnikhanna/Development/Probability/readme.md

 AIM : Use Binomial distribution in situations where probability of success is known and the question to be answered is "How many of those n trials will result in a success".
 It is also useful to test for statistical significance by finding out any discrepancies in the underlying distrubution of the physical experiment.
+Actually if you make 'n' very high, the binomial distribution approaches the normal distribution.

 3. Geometric Distribution
+git